Globally, COVID-19 has seen much of the workforce move from physical, face-to-face interaction to the virtual, online world.

 13. Accept that because of technology, no matter how good your connection is, there will be lags or buffering or sound cutting out.
 Leave more gaps of silence between questions and answers, and don’t be afraid to ask your interviewer to repeat themselves if the sound does cut out.

 14. Related to the tip above, ending the video interview may not occur as naturally as it does in person.
 Ensure you have asked all your questions and find out what steps are next.
 When you say goodbye, stop yourself from repeating goodbye once the interviewer has responded.
 You will end up in a cycle of repeating yourself.
-Wait until they’ve responded, then hang up.
+Wait until they’ve answered, then hang up.

 15. Ensure you have officially logged off before you relax.
 Many candidates have reacted without realising that the interviewer was still connected to the interview video call.

 The good news is, despite the current climate of uncertainty due to COVID-19, companies and recruiters are still meeting candidates.
-Now is not the time to be complacent or assume there is a hiring freeze everywhere – you may still land a new role.
+Now is not the time to be complacent or assume a hiring freeze everywhere – you may still land a new role.